Upgrading a Heroku Data for Redis Version

 If your plan is a production plan (everything but mini

-), this command creates a maintenance that can then be run to perform an in-place upgrade of your Redis version.
+), this command creates a maintenance that can then be run to perform an in-place upgrade of your KVS version.
 Internally, this process prepares a follower on the desired upgrade version and creates a maintenance that you trigger which promotes that instance as the leader.

 If your addon is on a mini